-The start of a new year offers the opportunity to reflect and consider what you can do to make your life happier and healthier.
+The start of a new year offers an opportunity to reflect on and consider what you can do to make your life happier and healthier.
 Put food safety at the top of your resolution list and commit to safely handling food all year long.

-"While many focus resolutions on health goals like weight loss or training for a marathon, it's also important to consider food safety," said registered dietitian and Academy Spokesperson Joy Dubost.
+"While many focus resolutions on health goals like weight loss or training for a marathon, it's also important to consider food safety," said registered dietitian and past Academy Spokesperson Joy Dubost (2011-2016).
 "By following a few simple steps to safely handle food at home, you can keep food safe and dramatically reduce your risk of food poisoning."

-One in 6 Americans is sickened by food poisoning each year, and while it may mean flu-like symptoms, foodborne illness can cause severe and even life-threatening illnesses.
+One in 6 Americans is sickened by food poisoning each year, and while it may involve flu-like symptoms, foodborne illness can cause severe and even life-threatening illnesses.

 "Food safety is an important investment in your entire family's health," said Dubost.
 Young children and infants, pregnant women, older adults and people with chronic diseases such as diabetes are at an increased risk of food poisoning.

 Ensure your kitchen is equipped for food safety this coming year, and follow these simple steps to properly handle food and reduce your risk of food poisoning: